AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/02-Version-Control/README.md

 Switching between tasks or features often means switching branches.
 This is done using `git checkout` or `git switch`.
 Branching in Git allows for separate lines of development without affecting the main codebase.

+---

+## ✍️ Branching in Git

+Git branches allow developers to experiment and develop features independently.
+A branch can be created for a bug fix, feature, or experiment.
+Once complete, changes can be merged back into the main branch (often called `main` or `master`).
+This prevents incomplete or buggy code from entering production.

+---

+## ✍️ Best Practices for Working with Branches

+Using clear naming conventions helps everyone stay organized:

+- `feature/login-page`

+- `bugfix/form-validation`

+- `hotfix/payment-crash`

+Always create a new branch for a task or issue, keep changes focused, and delete branches after merging to keep the repository clean.

+---

+## ✍️ Undoing Mistakes in Git

+Mistakes happen, and Git has powerful tools to undo or adjust changes:

+- Undo `git add: git restore --staged <file>`

+- Undo last commit (keep changes): `git reset --soft HEAD~1`

+- Discard uncommitted changes: `git restore <file>`

+- Revert a specific commit: `git revert <commit-id>`

+These tools give control over change history without fear of breaking things.

+---

+## ✍️ GUI Tools for Git

+While Git is often used in the terminal, graphical tools make Git easier to understand:

+- GitHub Desktop – Official GitHub app for managing projects with a visual interface.

+- Sourcetree – A popular tool by Atlassian for Git and Mercurial.

+- GitKraken – A powerful Git GUI client with a modern interface and great branching tools.

+These tools help beginners manage commits, branches, and merges visually.

+---

+## ✍️ Final Thoughts

+Git is more than just a tool.It’s the backbone of modern development.
+Learning how to work with branches, stage changes, and collaborate with others builds confidence and enables powerful teamwork.
+With Git, developers can manage complex projects, keep clean histories, and never fear losing progress.

+---

+**Up Next:** HTTP/ HTTPS Requests